barsikus007/NAS/README.md

 7. Use `docker compose up -d --build` to start
 8. Config web apps manualy as pointed in section below

+Also, dont forget to adapt jellyfin compose config to your hardware decoders

 ## GUI configuration

 - LDAP (lum.$HOST/setup)